-Interior doorways are 26-inches wide with ¾-inch high thresholds.
+Interior doorways are 26 inches wide with three-quarter-inch-high thresholds.
 Period furnishings throughout the home date from the 1830s.
 The restocked Menard and Vallé Store represents a mercantile establishment from the same time period.
 The tour continues up steep, railed steps to the bedrooms on the second floor.
-For those unable to take the tour, a photo album, tour-on-tape audio and written text of the tour are available.
+For those unable to take the tour, a photo album and written text of the tour are available.

 For more information, contact the historic site: